Tailormaking African Safaris for the past 24 Years

 Why book with Us?

 Celeste and I both have a solid 24 years of hands-on experience so if you truly do want an expert to plan your safari you have certainly come to the right place.
+There is no substitute for Experience.
 OH, and don’t forget, We Live in Africa!

 What some of our past Famous Guests had to say about their African Safaris